hh-nsul/hospital-registry/README.md

 - A platform where many hospitals are settled and hospital visitors can register online.

+- A front-end and back-end separation project, built with a microservice architecture style.

 - Hospitals can be managed by administrators through administrative interface.

 - Hospital visitors register on client side.